Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 Choose a balanced fertilizer high in nitrogen, phosphorus, and potassium.

-Be careful not to overfertilize your plant, which can cause the leaves to turn yellow.
+Be careful not to overfertilize your plant, which can cause other problems.

 You should fertilize your plant every two weeks during the growing season.